Purchases made through my links help support this website, at no additional cost to you. Details.

 The effects are completely unlike a “plaster cast.”

 Here’s what a finished product can look like.
 (It started as a cardboard cigar box.
-Cigar stores often sell them at a good, low price.)
+You can buy them at Amazon, and some cigar stores sell them at a good, low price.
+Compare prices!)

 To embellish your art shrines and other mixed media art, you’ll use plaster-embedded gauze.

-Years ago, it’s what doctors used for casts on broken limbs.
+Years ago, doctors used it for casts on broken limbs.
 Vets still use it sometimes.
-You can buy it as an art supply, or from a medical supply house, or through your veterinarian.
+You can buy it as an art supply, from a medical supply house, or through your veterinarian.
 Some DIY home improvement stores sell it, too.

 Amazon offers several brands, including CraftWrap.